 Types of delegations

-All of the European Parliament's delegations foster relations with parliamentarians in other countries, regions and organisations.
-But just how and where they meet depends on the type of delegation.
+All Parliament's delegations reach out to parliamentarians in other countries, regions and organisations.
+But just how and where they meet depends on which type of delegation they are.

 Parliamentary assemblies

-One group of delegations participate in 'parliamentary assemblies' - regular, formal meetings that bring together elected representatives from several parliaments, including the European Parliament.
+One group of delegations participates in parliamentary assemblies - regular, formal meetings that bring together elected representatives from several parliaments.
+The European Parliament's delegation is just one of several at these assemblies.

-In most cases, the European Parliament's delegation is the largest single delegation at the assembly, with MEPs (Members of the European Parliament) accounting for about half the total number of delegates.
+In most cases, the European Parliament's delegation is the largest single delegation at the assembly, with MEPs accounting for about half the total number of delegates.
+However, in some parliamentary assemblies, the European Parliament's representatives are in the minority.

-The European Parliament's delegations to interparliamentary 'committees' meet their counterparts at regular, formal meetings.
+Parliament's delegations to interparliamentary committees meet their counterparts in regular, formal meetings.
 Most of these interparliamentary committees are bilateral: they involve the European Parliament and one other delegation, usually from a single country.

-All these committees were established under the terms of bilateral agreements between the EU and the partner country.
+All these committees are created by bilateral agreements between the EU and the partner country or region.
 The meetings follow strict rules of procedure.

-The European Parliament currently has 15 delegations that participate in 23 interparliamentary committees.
+In the 2019-2024 term, Parliament had 15 delegations that participated in 23 interparliamentary committees.
 Examples include the Delegation to the EU-Mexico Joint Parliamentary Committee (D-MX) and the Delegation to the EU-Ukraine Parliamentary Association Committee (D-UA).

 Other interparliamentary delegations

-The largest group of delegations focus on relations with another country, or sometimes with a group of countries.
+The largest group of delegations focuses on relations with another country, or sometimes with a group of countries.

-These delegations meet their fellow legislators at ordinary interparliamentary meetings.
-The frequency varies according to the schedules and availability of the two partners.
-The meetings are not governed by their own rules, although the general provisions for delegations established by the European Parliament do apply.
+Members of these delegations meet their fellow legislators in ordinary interparliamentary meetings.
+The frequency of these meetings can vary according to the schedules and availability of the two partners.
+These meetings do not have their own rules, although they still adhere to the general provisions for delegations established by the European Parliament.

-Most of the European Parliament's delegations - about 25 of the 44 total - fall into this category of interparliamentary delegations.
+Most of Parliament's delegations fall into this category of interparliamentary delegations.
 Two examples are the Delegation for relations with Japan (D-JP) and the Delegation for relations with Canada (D-CA).